magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/YcbcrRenderer/UnityEngine.XR.MagicLeap.YcbcrRenderer.md

 ### gcHandle {#gchandle-gchandle}

-GCHandle for the callback user context.
+GCHandle for the callback user context

 ```csharp